ExitValue.ai

 What Decreases Industrial Equipment Value

 Cyclicality exposure is the single biggest discount factor.
-Businesses tied to single end-markets — oil & gas equipment, automotive tooling, ag equipment — trade at materially lower multiples than diversified shops because buyers price in the inevitable downturn.
-Diversification across 4+ end-markets typically adds 1-2x EBITDA.
+Businesses tied to single end-markets, oil & gas equipment, automotive tooling, ag equipment, trade at materially lower multiples than diversified shops because buyers price in the inevitable downturn.
+Diversification across 4+ end-markets typically adds platform-tier earnings multiples.

 Customer concentration matters enormously.
-Any single customer above 25% of revenue triggers buyer concern; above 40% triggers a discount of 1-2x EBITDA or a meaningful portion of the purchase price held back in escrow tied to retention.
+Any single customer above a percent-of-revenue figure triggers buyer concern; above 40% triggers a discount of platform-tier earnings multiples or a meaningful portion of the purchase price held back in escrow tied to retention.

 Skilled labor risk is increasingly priced in.
 Buyers ask about average tenure of the welders, machinists, and field service techs, and what the apprenticeship pipeline looks like.
 A shop with a 58-year-old workforce and no succession plan trades at a discount even if current EBITDA is strong.